oakley808/testingframework/README.md

 npm install

+# Getting Updated

+Throughout the building of the framework we may add changes to certain branches, so if you are revisiting this after a delay consider pulling the latest changes before going further.

+## Updating Day 0 command

+git fetch

+git pull origin master

+## Updating Other Days

+git fetch

+git checkout <branch for day you want>

+git pull origin <branch for day you want>

 # Checking If It Works

 Now that you are all installed, we are going to run through a series of quick checks to make sure everything works as expected.